caesiumtea/entropically-nc/README.md

   - breadcrumbs
 - find a pixel font with tighter spacing tbh
 - make tags index into a component instead of duplicating code on blog and tags pages
-- figure out image optimization (try built in astro component or cloudinary)
+- convert images to Astro Image component
 - custom scrollbars for e.g. changelog

 ## license